sn/learning/README.md

 #### Orientate

 Orientating yourself is closely tied to familiarization with the topic.
-They are generally performed asynchronously and are both a result of one another.
+They are generally performed asynchronously and are also inversely proportional to one another.

-It can be quite trivial to watch a 10 minute video on Youtube about something you want to learn to get a sense of the requirements and outcomes.
+It can be quite trivial to watch a 10 minute video on Youtube about a topic you want to learn in order to get a sense of the requirements and outcomes that lay ahead.

 The key difference between familiarization and orientation is this:

-- Familiarization: reading and researching
+- Familiarization: reading and researching on your own.
-- Orientation: watching a video where someone else is explaining it to you.
+- Orientation: watching a video where someone else is explaining it to you in their words.

 #### Practice

 Once you have started learning a topic, I find it best to immediate practice the skill and jump straight into the deep end.
 For me personally, it works best if I learn the basics and then jump straight to the toughest parts of the skill and then work my way backwards.
 Practicing daily solidifies the knowledge and also creates the visual anchor your brain needs to remember something by.

+Most people think that you learn purely by repetition, but I find that to be a very shallow way of thinking about it.
+The practicing engages more of your senses and allows your mind to anchor the memories more efficiently.

 #### Enforce

 Most people stop learning after the practice step because they generally feel "good enough" to move forward.
 The problem with this is that you have not yet challenged your own assumptions or received decisive confirmation about what you've been learning.

-I find that this step of enforcing and acknowledgement acts as the backup or confirmation to something that you've been learning.
+I find that this step of enforcing and acknowledgement acts as the backup or confirmation to the skill that you've been learning.
 It also adds a bit of theory to the physical skill and therefore a more complete picture.

+What does it mean to enforce a skill?
+This might be different for everyone, but for me, it's the act of reading supporting topics, blog posts and alternative theories or angles relating to what I'm trying to learn.

+An example would be when I was learning German, I would read a few articles about Germanic languages in general or try memorize the 1000 most used German words (this helped tremendously even though it wasn't part of the official German course I was on).

 #### Diffuse

-This would undoubtedly be my favourite part and requires no real effort on your part.
+This would undoubtedly be my favorite part and requires no real effort on your part.
 It's well know that sleep is good for you, but what most people don't know is that your brain continues to work while you are asleep.
 Ever had one of those "aha!" moments first thing in the morning where you've managed to solve a problem you were struggling with the day before?

 Well, this is called Diffused Learning and there's lots of research available online about the topic.
 The trick is to learn just before you go to bed at night.

+I don't mean cramming it in one night before an exam because at that point, you've already broken all the previous rules mentioned above and effectively nullified any real ability to learn.